Stuart Forster visits the Canadian National Vimy Memorial in northern France.

-Icy wind whips across the hill topped by the Canadian National Vimy Memorial in northern France.
-I crouch by the monument to zip up my coat, knowing that a century ago it was hot shrapnel rather than cold air ripping across this ridge overlooking the Douai Plain.
+It’s a bright January day and icy wind whips across the hill topped by the Canadian National Vimy Memorial in northern France.
+I crouch by the monument to zip up my coat.
+A century ago hot shrapnel rather than cold air was ripping across this ridge overlooking the Douai Plain.

 The discomfort that I’m feeling is temporary.
 In an hour or so I’ll be back inside of a heated vehicle.
 One hundred years ago the men advancing on Vimy Ridge had few places shelter — the blasts they faced were potentially deadly rather than merely discomforting.

 On 9 April 1917 four divisions of the Canadian Corps advanced on the opening day of the Battle of Arras.
 For the first time, units from the Dominion of Canada were fighting side by side.

 Their objective was to secure the strategically important high ground, 60 metres above the surrounding plain.
 From Vimy Ridge German artillery had been raining shells onto trenches and the city of Arras, eight kilometres to the south.

 It was captured on the first day of the Battle of Vimy Ridge, which lasted until 12 April 1917, as part of a wider, British-led offensive which ground on into mid-May.
 Both sides amassed well in excess of 100,000 casualties during the Battle of Arras.

 Ahead of the fighting, soldiers massed in tunnels that were mined into the region’s chalky ground at a rate of six metres a day.
 Maple leaves carved into the tunnel walls are regarded evidence of the sense of national identity that grew among the Canadian soldiers fighting on the Western Front.

 Canada in World War One